When is George H.W. Bush's funeral?

 Burial at George H.W.
 Bush Presidential Library

+From the church, Bush's remains, accompanied by family members and close friends, will be transported by train to College Station, Texas on Thursday.

-Bush's body will then be returned to Texas where he'll be laid to rest on Thursday, Dec.
-6 at the George H.W.
+He will then be laid to rest at the George H.W.
 Bush Presidential Library and Museum at Texas A&M University.

-The university said in a press release on Saturday that the former president would be buried in his family plot behind the library, next to his wife Barbara and his daughter Robin.
+The university said in a press release on Saturday that the former president will be buried in his family plot behind the library, next to his wife Barbara and his daughter Robin.

 Texas A&M students, faculty and staff, and the community are invited to view the procession.
 The interment ceremony will be closed to public viewing.